What is a debt ratio?

 To calculate it, they add housing costs with the monthly payments on your debts and then divide that sum by your net income.

-You can calculate your own debt ratio in 10 minutes by visiting:
+You can calculate your own debt ratio in 10 minutes by visiting our debt ratio tool.

 In no time, you will find out if your debt level is reasonable or if you need to make your budget leaner.